dev-ai-lab/bank-docs/README.md

 Feign Client for microservice look up

-Eureka self preservation mode to avoid traps in the network:
+Eureka self-preservation mode to avoid traps in the network:
 ```
 eureka.instance.lease-interval-in-seconds: 30s # heart beat interval
 eureka.instance.lease-expiration-duration-in-seconds: 90s # wait if no heart beat sent and then evict